[Kubernetes] How to create a user for connecting to a cluster

 [example-test@bastion01 ~]$ kubectl describe clusterrolebinding pod-readonly-binding Name: pod-readonly-binding Labels:<none> Annotations:<none> Role: Kind: ClusterRole Name: pod-readonly-binding Subjects: Kind Name Namespace ---- ---- -------- User example-test

-When giving a predefined cluster role
+To assign a predefined cluster role:

-* {ClusterRoleName} is the cluster role binding name
+* {ClusterRoleName} is the cluster role binding name.

-* {ClusterRoleName} is the cluster role name
+* {ClusterRoleName} is the cluster role name.

-* {UserName} is the user name Please put it in
+* {UserName} is the user name.

 kubectl create clusterrolebinding {ClusterRoleBindingName} --clusterrole={ClusterRoleName} --user={UserName}